msfroh/OpenSearch/README.md

 See instructions at https://etcd.io/docs/v3.5/install/.

 On my Mac, this meant `brew install etcd`.
 Then I just ran the `etcd` executable and left it running in a terminal tab.

+On Ubuntu, I needed to run `sudo apt install etcd-server etcd-client` to get both the `etcd` and `etcdctl` commands.
+Installing the server automatically started the `etcd` process.

 You should also get the `etcdctl` command line tool included.
 You can interact with the running local etcd instance as follows: